-When our customer called us a few years ago, he was frustrated to find that he had issues with his sewer lines that extended out from his house.
+When our customer called our tree service specialists in Denver a few years ago, he was frustrated to find that he had issues with his sewer lines that extended out from his house.
 When the plumber investigated the issue, he found that the large trees in front of his house were damaging the sewer lines.
 Their 100 year old tree’s roots had found their way into the sewer lines causing broken pipes and resulted in enormous unexpected expenses for the homeowner.

 No homeowner wants their tree to damage their property or surrounding properties, but unfortunately tree roots can cause a great deal of damage, especially trees that may have been planted too close to a home decades ago.